 Another key advantage is that it approximates the universe of potential interactions with police - rather than limited to arrests or police stops.
-11 If a police officer is investigating a crime in a neighborhood and they discuss it with a civilian - this type of interaction would be recorded in the PPCS.
+10 If a police officer is investigating a crime in a neighborhood and they discuss it with a civilian - this type of interaction would be recorded in the PPCS.
 Or, if a police officer used force on a civilian and did not report the interaction - this would not be recorded in police data but would be included in the PPCS.

 The PPCS also has important limitations.
 First, data on individual's locations is not available to researchers.
+There are no geographic indicators.
 Second, the data on contextual factors surrounding the interaction with police or the officer's characteristics are limited.
 Third, the survey omits individuals who are currently in jail.
 Fourth, the PPCS only includes the civilian account of the interaction which could be biased in its own way.
-In this vein, according to individuals in the PPCS data, only 4.18% of them have resisted arrests and only 11% of civilians argued when they were searched despite not being guilty of carrying alcohol, drugs or weapons.
+In this vein, according to individuals in the PPCS data, only 3.28% of them have resisted arrests and only 11.07% of civilians argued when they were searched despite not being guilty of carrying alcohol, drugs or weapons.

-Table 1B presents summary statistics for PPCS data.
+Appendix Table 2B presents summary statistics for PPCS sample with at least one interaction with police.
 There are six panels.
 Panel A contains civilian demographics.
-Blacks comprise roughly eleven percent of the sample, women are 53 percent.
-The average age is approximately 17 years older than the Stop and Frisk data.
-Over 60 percent of the sample reports being employed in the previous week - average income category in the sample is 1.95.
+Blacks comprise roughly ten percent of the sample, women are 50 percent.
+The average age is approximately 13 years older than the Stop and Frisk data.
+Over 72 percent of the sample reports being employed in the previous week - average income category in the sample is 2.09.
 Income is recorded as a categorical variable that is 1 for income levels below \$20,000, 2 for income levels between 20,000 and 49,999, and 3 for income levels greater than \$50,000.

 Panel B describes self-reported civilian behavior.
-According to the all PPCS survey respondents, almost no civilians disobey police orders, try to get away, resist, argue or threaten officers.
-However, since these questions were asked in response to why force was used against respondents, if we restrict the data to civilians who report non-missing use of force from police officers, this percentage rises to 15.3 percent.
+According to all PPCS survey respondents, only 1.93 percent of civilians disobey police orders, try to get away, resist, argue or threaten officers when they have some interaction with the police.